 Customer: Victorian State Government | Level Crossing Removal Project

-Fast Facts (as at May 2021)
+Fast Facts (as at September 2022)

-The Alliance brings together the Level Crossing Removal Project, MTM (network operator), and Arup and Mott Macdonald as design partners.
+The Alliance brings together the Level Crossing Removal Project, MTM (network operator), and Arup and Mott MacDonald as design partners.

 See the photo gallery below for pictures of completed projects.